Yugoslav colonization of Kosovo

+During the Interwar period, tens of thousands of Albanians were killed in Kosovo, the Vardar province (modern-day North Macedonia), and Montenegro.
+Albanian armed resistance to Kosovo's incorporation into Yugoslavia following WWI emerged in the Kachak Movement, triggering a conflict that lasted until 1921 when the movement was suppressed.
+As a result, more than 12,000 Albanians were killed in Kosovo from 1918 to 1921.
+In 1919, U.S. Army colonel Sherman Miles reported that between 18,000 and 25,000 Albanians had been killed in Montenegro, according to the British Mission in Shkodër and as many as 30,000 according to Albanian estimates.
+In July 1919, the French consulate in Skopje (North Macedonia) reported nine massacres of 30,000-40,000 victims.
+According to Haki Demolli, 80,000 Albanians were killed in Yugoslavia by 1940.

 During the Second World War, Kosovo was attached to Italian controlled Albania and the colonist population fled to neighbouring Axis occupied Serbia and Montenegro.
 At the end of the war, government of Yugoslavia prohibited return of colonist and stopped the colonization programme.
 Forced migration of Albanians to Turkey resumed and Serb settlers were installed in Kosovo until the ouster of Ranković in 1966.
 In the 1990s, the government of President Slobodan Milošević attempted the colonisation of Kosovo using various financial and employment incentives to encourage Serb settlement and later through forceful resettlement of Serb refugees from the Yugoslav Wars.

 The colonisation of Kosovo is generally considered an unsuccessful project because it satisfied neither the state nor the settlers, nor the home population.
 The politics related to the colonisation process and its effects upon various population groups of Kosovo remains a topic of interest and discussion in scholarship.

 Rationale

-Linguistic and historical research has shown the Serb medieval state expanded into the region in the twelfth century.
 The cult of Kosovo within Serbian nationalism was used as a justification for Serbian claims to the territory.
 However, it was not a central theme until the 1860s.